openhp/HP-integration-example/README.md

 eev_target = "02.50"		#new eev temperature difference
 newtemp = "31.50"		#new setpoint temperature

-ID 	= chr(0x30)		#this script ID, 0x30 supported by all Valden components, so do not change this value remote_ID = chr(0x41)		#Remote Display ID ( this display https://github.com/openhp/Display  or that display https://github.com/openhp/ServiceDisplay )
+ID 	= chr(0x30)		#this script ID, 0x30 by default, default value supported by all Valden components so do not change it remote_ID = chr(0x41)		#Remote Display ID ( this display https://github.com/openhp/Display/ or that display https://github.com/openhp/ServiceDisplay/ )
 				#Remote Display ID can be changed, and yes: few devices with uniq IDs can work together at the same time at same line

 #-------------------------------------------------------